 A genetic predisposition toward autoimmune processes has also been considered a possible risk factor.
-Researchers reported an association of AV/DIV with other autoimmune conditions, such as thyroiditis and Crohn's disease.^{4, 9, 15}
+Researchers reported an association of AV/DIV with other autoimmune conditions, such as thyroiditis and Crohn's disease.

-Prevalence of the condition is largely unknown, mainly due to lack of awareness and recognition of the disease by clinicians.16 Available data point to a prevalence rate of 2-25% worldwide.^{4, 17} The lowest percentage was reported in South American countries (Brazil, Chile) in which it was reported to be of only 2-3% in both pregnant and non-pregnant women.^{18, 19} The highest rates have been described in sub-Saharan countries (11-25%); in a study conducted in Ethiopia, including only pregnant women, a slightly lower rate was reported (8%).20-22 In Europe the range of disease prevalence is 8-12%, without any trend to be lower among pregnant women.^{11, 23-27}
+Prevalence of the condition is largely unknown, mainly due to lack of awareness and recognition of the disease by clinicians.
+Available data point to a prevalence rate of 2-25% worldwide.
+The lowest percentage was reported in South American countries (Brazil, Chile) in which it was reported to be of only 2-3% in both pregnant and non-pregnant women.
+The highest rates have been described in sub-Saharan countries (11-25%); in a study conducted in Ethiopia, including only pregnant women, a slightly lower rate was reported (8%).20-22 In Europe the range of disease prevalence is 8-12%, without any trend to be lower among pregnant women.11, 23-27

 The AV prevalence in pregnant women is reported to be 4.1-10.8%.
-10-12 DIV has been reported to be more common in perimenopausal White women.9
+10-12 DIV has been reported to be more common in perimenopausal White women.

 The risk factors for development of the disease are unknown.
-One study of AV found an association with vaginal douching, long term antibiotic use, presence of an intrauterine device, and condom use.28 Most cases of DIV are idiopathic or primary, whereas secondary DIV may complicate other non-genital tract autoinflammatory diseases (i.e. Crohn's disease or systemic lupus erythematous) or be associated with rituximab use.^{29,30}
+One study of AV found an association with vaginal douching, long term antibiotic use, presence of an intrauterine device, and condom use.
+Most cases of DIV are idiopathic or primary, whereas secondary DIV may complicate other non-genital tract autoinflammatory diseases (i.e. Crohn's disease or systemic lupus erythematous) or be associated with rituximab use.

-Vaginal dysbiosis is acknowledged as a risk factor for several gynecological and obstetrical complications.
-6-8 As in BV and trichomoniasis, the risks seem to be independent of the presence of symptoms.
+Vaginal dysbiosis is acknowledged as a risk factor for several gynecological and obstetrical complications.6-8 As in BV and trichomoniasis, the risks seem to be independent of the presence of symptoms.

-AV/DIV has been associated with an increased risk for sexually transmitted infections, including human immunodeficiency virus (HIV),^{20,31} Chlamydia trachomatis^{32,33} and possibly T. vaginalis.3 In one study, the rate of C. trachomatis was more than three times higher in women with AV, when compared to those with a normal vaginal microbiota (71.4 vs. 21.7%, p=0.018).32 vaginal mucosa, in theory it may also increase the risk of transmission and acquisition of herpes and human papillomavirus (HPV) infection.
-Some studies have shown a possible role of AV/DIV in the development of abnormal Pap tests and cervical dysplasia.^{25, 34, 35} There are no studies showing benefit in the treatment of AV/DIV to promote the clearance of the HPV infection or regression of dysplasia.
+AV/DIV has been associated with an increased risk for sexually transmitted infections, including human immunodeficiency virus (HIV), Chlamydia trachomatis and possibly T. vaginalis.
+In one study, the rate of C. trachomatis was more than three times higher in women with AV, when compared to those with a normal vaginal microbiota (71.4 vs. 21.7%, p=0.018).

+Given that AV/DIV leads to the development of erosions and increased leukocytes in the vaginal mucosa, in theory it may also increase the risk of transmission and acquisition of herpes and human papillomavirus (HPV) infection.
+Some studies have shown a possible role of AV/DIV in the development of abnormal Pap tests and cervical dysplasia.
+There are no studies showing benefit in the treatment of AV/DIV to promote the clearance of the HPV infection or regression of dysplasia.